 Once you are comfortable with your down payment savings goals, get preapproved for a mortgage.
 Not only does the mortgage preapproval amount set your budget for home shopping, it tells sellers that you can afford to buy their home.
 This preapproval limit is especially important in a difficult market.

 Byron Ford is an experienced agent in New Bedford, Massachusetts, who works with 76% more single-family homes than the average agent in his area.
-As of May 2022, his market is very hot, so he tells buyers that in most cases they should plan on offering more than the asking price.
-Because of this he guides them to search for properties under their preapproval limit.
+When the market was hot, he would often advise buyers to plan on offering more than the asking price.
+Because of this, he would guide them to search for properties under their preapproval limit.

 The market knowledge of an experienced agent will help you both find a great house and write a winning offer.
 They’ll know what sellers are asking for in your area — from rent-back periods to an extended close date — and what could make your offer stand out.
 If you don’t know where to find a great agent, try HomeLight’s Agent Match tool.